 The mean performances of six exotic rice genotypes for seventeen agronomic traits were presented in Table 1.
-The plant heights of the genotypes were somehow short statured compare to the parental types, with the values ranging from 56.43cm to 65.23cm.
-The tillering was excellent with the least of 17 tillers per hill and this is effectively justified with the least effective tillers with panicle of 14 tillers per hill of MR 269 and the highest of 26 tillers in MRQ 74.
-The flag leaf length corresponds to panicle length with the least flag leaf length of 19.17cm and 23.70cm for the highest and this trait is responsible for panicle length formed at heading/booting stage of the rice plant.
-The number of days to heading, number of days to maturity and grain yield per hill were repeatable characteristics of the varieties of at least 82 days, 112 days and 25.17g because the same results were obtained in Malaysian agro-ecology.
+However, plant heights of the genotypes were moderate and not too short with the values ranging from 56.43cm to 65.23cm.
+The tillering ability was excellent with the least of 17 tillers per hill and this is effectively justified with the least effective tillers with panicle of 14 tillers per hill as observed in MR 269 and the highest of 26 tillers in MRQ 74.
+The flag leaf length significantly correlates with panicle length, with the least flag leaf length of 19.17cm and 23.70cm for the highest and this trait is responsible for panicle length formation at heading/booting stage of the rice plant.
+The number of days to heading, number of days to maturity and grain yield per hill were repeatable characteristics of the varieties of at least 82 days, 112 days and 25.17g respectively.
 These traits must be selected for in yield improvement programmes.
 Similar results were obtained in the findings of Akinwale et al. [4], Osekita and Ajayi [13] and Akinyele and Osekita [3].